voxpupuli/puppet-misp/README.md

 #### Plugin
 * `customAuth_disable_logout` - Disable the logout button for users authenticate with the external auth mechanism.
 By default set to true.
-* `ZeroMQ_enable` - Enables or disables the pub/sub feature of MISP.
+* `zeromq_enable` - Enables or disables the pub/sub feature of MISP.
 By default set to false.
-* `ZeroMQ_port` - The port that the pub/sub feature will use.
+* `zeromq_port` - The port that the pub/sub feature will use.
 By default set to 50000.
-* `ZeroMQ_redis_host`- Location of the Redis db used by MISP and the Python PUB script to queue data to be published.
+* `zeromq_redis_host`- Location of the Redis db used by MISP and the Python PUB script to queue data to be published.
 By default set to 'localhost'.
-* `ZeroMQ_redis_port` - The port that Redis is listening on.
+* `zeromq_redis_port` - The port that Redis is listening on.
 By default set to 6379.
-* `ZeroMQ_redis_password` - The password, if set for Redis.
+* `zeromq_redis_password` - The password, if set for Redis.
 Emtpy by default.
-* `ZeroMQ_redis_database` - The database to be used for queuing messages for the pub/sub functionality.
+* `zeromq_redis_database` - The database to be used for queuing messages for the pub/sub functionality.
 By default set to '1'.
-* `ZeroMQ_redis_namespace` - The namespace to be used for queuing messages for the pub/sub functionality.
+* `zeromq_redis_namespace` - The namespace to be used for queuing messages for the pub/sub functionality.
 By default set to 'mispq'.
 * `RPZ_policy` - The default policy action for the values added to the RPZ.
 0 means DROP, 1 NXDOMAIN, 2 NODATA and 3 walled-garden.
 By default set to 0.
-* `RPZ_walled_garden` - The default walled garden used by the RPZ export.
+* `rpz_walled_garden` - The default walled garden used by the RPZ export.
 By default set to '127.0.0.1'.
-* `RPZ_serial` - The serial in the SOA portion of the zone file.
+* `rpz_serial` - The serial in the SOA portion of the zone file.
 By default set to '$date00'.
-* `RPZ_refresh` - The refresh specified in the SOA portion of the zone file.
+* `rpz_refresh` - The refresh specified in the SOA portion of the zone file.
 By default set to '2h'.
-* `RPZ_retry` - The retry specified in the SOA portion of the zone file.
+* `rpz_retry` - The retry specified in the SOA portion of the zone file.
 By default set to '30m'.
-* `RPZ_expiry` - The expiry specified in the SOA portion of the zone file.
+* `rpz_expiry` - The expiry specified in the SOA portion of the zone file.
 By default set to '30d'.
-* `RPZ_minimum_ttl` - The minimum TTL specified in the SOA portion of the zone file.
+* `rpz_minimum_ttl` - The minimum TTL specified in the SOA portion of the zone file.
 By default set to '1h'.
-* `RPZ_ttl` - The TTL of the zone file.
+* `rpz_ttl` - The TTL of the zone file.
 By default set to '1w'.
-* `RPZ_ns` - The RPZ ns.
+* `rpz_ns` - The RPZ ns.
 By default set to 'localhost'.
-* `RPZ_email` - The e-mail address specified in the SOA portion of the zone file.
+* `rpz_email` - The e-mail address specified in the SOA portion of the zone file.
 By default set to 'root.localhost'.
 * `sightings_anonymise` - Enabling the anonymisation of sightings will simply aggregate all sightings instead of showing the organisations that have reported a sighting.
 By default set to false.
 * `sightings_policy` - This setting defines who will have access to seeing the reported sightings.
 0 means event owner,